-- Obtain approval from your supervisor, with at least a ten working day notice prior to needing the time off to volunteer - Use code 422 on the timesheet to track unpaid volunteer time - Use code 423 on the timesheet to track paid volunteer time
+- Fill out time off request - Obtain approval from your supervisor, with at least a ten working day notice prior to needing the time off to volunteer - Use code 422 on the timesheet to track unpaid volunteer time - Use code 423 on the timesheet to track paid volunteer time

-Volunteer time off may not be used for organizations that discriminate based on creed, race, religion or sexual orientation, conduct political activities, promote violence or create a conflict of interest with the Library or City of Manitowoc.
+Volunteer time off may not be used for organizations that discriminate based on creed, race, religion or sexual orientation, conduct political activities, promote violence or create a conflict of interest with the City of Manitowoc.

-ARTICLE X

-UNPAID LEAVE
+ARTICLE X: UNPAID LEAVE

-Requests for unpaid leaves of absence for up to seven calendar days, for justifiable and necessary medical or personal reasons may be granted at the discretion of the Library Director.
-Requests for unpaid leaves of absence greater than seven calendar days must be submitted to the Personnel Committee of the Manitowoc Public Library Board of Trustees for approval.
-Unpaid leave of absence will not exceed 30 calendar days without pre-approval by the Personnel Committee.
+Requests for unpaid leaves of absence for up to seven calendar days, for justifiable and necessary medical or personal reasons may be granted at the discretion of the Department Head.
+Requests for unpaid leaves of absence greater than seven calendar days must be submitted to the Personnel Committee for approval.
+Unpaid leave of absence will not exceed 30 calendar days without re-approval by the Personnel Committee.
 If at any point in time the employee is not expected to qualify for the duties of the position within a reasonable period of time, employment will be terminated.
 Unpaid leaves of absence granted for more than seven calendar days will cause the proration of benefits with credit for hours worked, if applicable, during such leave.
 All available leave must be exhausted before the use of unpaid leave.

-ARTICLE XI
+However, if an employee has elected Short-Term Disability Insurance, they will not be required to exhaust paid leave while covered under Short-Term Disability.
+Employees on unpaid leave will have no leave accruals during the leave period.
+However, an employee will continue to accrue leave while on Short-Term Disability.

-EMERGENCY CONDITIONS
+ARTICLE XI: EMERGENCY CONDITIONS